C2DH/ranketwo-submissions/lessons/drafts/digital-maps-and-historical-inquiry.md

 Pick a map of your choice or use the one we propose: [GDP per capita, 2023](https://ourworldindata.org/grapher/gdp-per-capita-worldbank).

-* What types of visualizations do you have access to (including the map)?
+* What types of visualizations do you have access to besides the map?
 * Do you have access to the data the map creator(s) worked with?
 * Can you trace the origin of the data?
 Can you contextualize the visualizations by applying source criticism?
 * What other elements and information you find interesting?